-The Company's results reflect lower operating costs due to the decrease in stock-based compensation (a non-cash expense).
-Excluding non-cash costs, expenditures were down \$69,873 due to lower professional fees, travel expenditures, salaries and general and admin expenses.
+The Company's results on a year-to-date basis reflect lower operating costs due to decreases in stock-based compensation (a non-cash expense), exploration and salaries.
+Excluding non-cash costs, expenditures were down \$154,690 due to lower professional fees, salaries and exploration expenses.
 These lower costs were slightly offset by higher consulting fees.